-The Group's audit reports for the years ended 31 December 2012, 2013 and 2014 were qualified with respect to general provisions that were allocated by the Group.
+The Group's audit reports for the years ended 31 December 2013, 2014 and 2015 were qualified with respect to general provisions that were allocated by the Group.
 In 2009, the Group's management elected to take an additional TL 330,000 thousand general provision in order to act conservatively in the context of the uncertainty created by the global financial crisis.
 The Bank's management decided to maintain this general provision in 2010 and 2011, and elected to take a further TL 90,000 thousand provision in 2011.
-This general provision remained outstanding in the Group's financial statements during 2012; however, in 2013 the Bank's management determined that certain related risks had diminished and reversed TL 115,000 thousand of these provisions.
-In 2014, the Bank's management decided to increase the level of general provisions by TL 80,000 thousand to TL 415,000 thousand in total.
+This general provision remained outstanding in the Group's financial statements during 2012; however, in 2013 the Bank's management reversed TL 115,000 thousand of these provisions.
+In 2014, the Bank's management decided to increase the level of general provisions by TL 80,000 thousand to TL 415,000 thousand in total, and, in 2015, the Bank's management decided that certain related risks had diminished and reversed TL 73,000 thousand of these provisions.
+As a result, as of 31 December 2015, the Group's general reserves amounted to TL 342,000 thousand.

 The Bank's auditor has qualified its audit and review reports for such periods as general provisions are not permitted under IFRS.
 Although these provisions do not impact the Group's level of tax or capitalisation ratios, the Group's net income might otherwise be higher in the periods in which such provisions are established and lower in the periods in which such provisions are reversed.
+The Bank has moved (and expects to move) certain of its general provisions to specific provisions due to re-classifying certain of its loans that are at a high risk of default as NPLs.
 Such provisions might be increased or reversed by the Group in future periods, which might cause the Group's net income to be higher or lower in future periods than it otherwise would be.
 The auditor's statements on such qualification can be found in its opinion attached to each of the applicable financial statements incorporated by reference herein.